ionic-team/ionic-docs/docs/theming/themes.md

 ## Stepped Colors

-After exploring different ways to customize the Ionic theme, we found that we couldn't use just one background or text color.
+After exploring different ways to customize the Ionic theme, we found that we couldn't use only one background or text color.
 In order to imply importance and depth throughout the design, we need to use different shades of the background and text colors.
 To accommodate this pattern, we created stepped colors.

 While updating the background (`--ion-background-color`) and text (`--ion-text-color`) variables will change the look of the app for most components, there are certain Ionic components where it may look off, or broken.
 This will be more apparent when applying a darker theme.